Blogs

 Why is the Demand for Engineers So High?

-In terms of growth, opportunities, and stability, the potential future scope of engineering is quite promising.
+In terms of growth, opportunities and stability, the potential future scope of engineering is quite promising.
 Given the incredibly rapid advancements in science and technology, engineers must keep up with the latest advancements and match them to societal and business needs.

 Freshers are expected to be in high demand, with those with one to five years of experience in particular.
-Engineers are being hired in a variety of jobs with a lot of scope, from project delivery to process performance, with a 300% increase in hiring in India between 2021 and 2022.
-According to the BLS, engineering opportunities are expected to grow 7% nationwide by 2026.
+Engineers are being hired in a variety of jobs with a lot of scope, from project delivery to process performance.
+The rapid advancement of technology in the past few years is one of the main reasons behind the tremendous demand for engineers.

 Different Types of Engineering